Our principles not only guide how we build our business but also how we help our clients build theirs.

 Action over perfection.

 We’re perfectionists and, if left to our own devices, we would spend far too long staring at a blank page or tweaking the final 5% of a project.
-Instead, we opt to ship, ship, ship.
-Don’t overthink it.
+Instead, we opt to ship, ship, ship, and not overthink it.
 Most things often don’t need to be a masterpiece.
-Most things just need to get done (and we can always go back and improve it later, right?).
-We win by acting often and acting quickly.
+Most things need to get done—and we can always go back and improve it later, right?
+We win by acting often and quickly.
 Analysis paralysis and perfection are the killers of progress and action.
-We act.
+Instead, we do.

 Every piece of content we create should be the best thing in the world created on that topic.

 This may sound like a direct contradiction to the first one, though it’s not.
 Action is a necessary prerequisite to creation, and the quality and care we put into each piece is something that follows action.